“I Hate Social Media! (But I Need It for Business)”

 In terms of timing, it pays to have a consistent cadence.
 You can’t show up only when you feel like it.
 Decide on a publication schedule you can realistically keep up.
 You may have to post more frequently when you have special events or promos, but at other times, followers should know when they can hear from you.
 In other words, avoid ghosting your social media followers!

 Consistency of content means having a common theme throughout your social media posts.
-Put together your brand’s content strategy and ensure that every single piece of content you post and reshare are aligned with them.
+Put together your brand’s content strategy and ensure that every single piece of content you post and reshare is aligned with them.

 Finally, strive for consistency in the tone, personality, and image of your posts.
 Prepare a positioning strategy for your brand, if you haven’t done so already.
 This helps remind you and your team members how to stay on-brand in all the ways you communicate—including social media.
 Alternatively, you can use pre-made social media templates for consistency that will save you tons of time and effort.

 At this point, do you still hate social media and want to avoid it as much as humanly possible?